testcontainers/testcontainers-node/docs/features/containers.md

 **Not recommended.**

 If a container with the same name already exists, Docker will raise a conflict.
-If you are specifying a name to enable container to container communication, look into creating a network and using network aliases.
+If you are specifying a name to enable container to container communication, look into creating a network and using [network aliases](../networking#network-aliases).

-**TODO: Link to network docs**

 ```javascript
 const container = await new GenericContainer("alpine")